 Syphilis Home Test Kits Accuracy

 The iCARE Syphilis Rapid Test is a fast and accurate way to determine whether you have the disease.
 It uses a spirochete bacterium to detect infection.
 Syphilis is a serious disease that can cause skin ulcers and a wide rash.
 It can even damage organs if left untreated.
 This is why a test should be ordered as soon as you suspect that you might be infected.
 The results are typically available in two to seven days, so you’ll be able to know whether or not you’re infected and how to get treated for it.

 Traditional tests require a healthcare professional to collect a sample, which is not always possible to perform at home.
 In addition, self-collection can lead to inaccurate results if you’re not familiar with the process.
 One study found that the accuracy of the iCARE Syphilis Rapid Test was 95 percent or higher.
-This new test was developed in part with the U.S. National Institute of Biomedical Imaging and Bioengineering.
+Syphilis Home Test Kits was developed in part with the U.S. National Institute of Biomedical Imaging and Bioengineering.

 False-negative results of the iCARE Syphilis Rapid Test are common, but not all are caused by a lack of sensitivity.
 The test has been used in community-based organizations, jails, and physician’s offices to diagnose syphilis.
 In these settings, the results are often confusing for clients.

 False-negative results can be caused by wrongly performed tests.
 Patients should always seek medical care if they receive a false-negative result, as an incorrect test can result in a positive result.
 Action For AIDS, a nongovernmental organization dedicated to fighting HIV and AIDS, recommends that people never self-test.
 However, if a test is negative and the patient had recent sexual contact with a high-risk person, they should repeat the test.